Stop Telling AI What NOT to Do: The Positive Framing Revolution

 “Do not write too much”→ “Respond in 3–4 concise paragraphs.”“Do not use bullet points”→ “Write in flowing prose with clear paragraph breaks.”

-The next time you sit down to write instructions for an AI tool, read through them before you press enter.
-Count the prohibitions.
-Then rewrite each one as a positive description.
+The next time you write instructions for an AI tool, count the prohibitions.
+Rewrite each one as a positive description.
 The difference will be obvious within a single generation.

 Frequently Asked Questions